arpadav/zsl_sae_matlab/README.md

-**Independent study - Arpad Voros
+# Independent Study - Arpad Voros

-Raw script

-'One click' Demo of study results not uploaded yet, but will be soon. (updated as of 12/09/2021)
+'One click' Demo of study results uploaded. (updated as of 01/16/2022)

+# useful:
+one_click_demo.m - RUN THIS FOR REPORT RESULTS eval_model.m - used to evaluate model, run section by section for full efficacy

+# generally ignore:
+train_model.m - used to train models and save ece633_workbench.m - raw workbench
+testing_stuff.m - raw workbench